-Our oil and gas expertise spans onshore petroleum licences, planning permission for extraction, landtake and compulsory acquisitions of land, environmental permissions and consents, onshore operating agreements, construction works around the world, EPC and EPCM arrangements and contracts, regulatory issues (including health and safety), insurance arrangements for oil and gas installations and their construction, decommissioning and disposal of installations, transportation agreements, contamination claims, storage agreements and arrangements, refining, marketing and fuel supply arrangements, and dispute resolution.
+Our oil and gas law expertise and the regulations around such, spans onshore petroleum licences, planning permission for extraction, landtake and compulsory acquisitions of land, environmental permissions and consents, onshore operating agreements, construction works around the world, EPC and EPCM arrangements and contracts, regulatory issues (including health and safety), insurance arrangements for oil and gas installations and their construction, decommissioning and disposal of installations, transportation agreements, contamination claims, oil storage regulations, agreements and arrangements, refining, marketing and fuel supply arrangements, and dispute resolution.

 With endless, complex arrangements for trading, insurance and risk, as well as the possibilities of an accident or pollution event, the oil and gas industry requires a talented, approachable team.

 Our sector specialists are industry experts, drawn from in-house and City roles.
 Combining industry knowledge with a proven track record for reducing client risk and providing decisive, innovative legal solutions.

 Africa presents an exciting prospect for investment in renewable energy.
 Hear the views of investors, developers and manufacturers on the challenges and opportunities for renewable energy in Africa in our report.

 Slava Kiryushin, global head of energy at DWF, highlights trends we can expect to see in 2020 in the global energy sector.

 Amidst heightened tensions in the Middle East, an Iranian oil tanker 'Sabiti ' has been damaged by what Iranian media said was a rocket attack.
 Whilst the explosion caused an oil spill into the Red Sea, this was brought under control, according to Iranian news agency, IRNA and the crew was reported to be safe.
 However, what will be the implications for the insurance industry?
 Jonathan Moss, Head of Marine & Trade at DWF, explores the cost to the insurance market.